dadrum/dep_gen/README.md

 }
 ```

-the build method will be generated:
+this build method will be generated:

 ```dart
 class Application extends StatelessWidget {